Mike-Veilleux/mike-veilleux.github.io/README.md

 ## Support

-If you find anything of interest on this site and have any question on why or how I've implemented it, you can contact me at: mvxdesign.hk@gmail.com
+If you find anything of interest on this site and have any questions on why or how I implemented it, you can contact me at: mvxdesign.hk@gmail.com